Effie375/Ubuntu/anaconda/installation/README.md

 [no] >>> yes
 ```

 The installer prompts you to click Enter to accept the default install location, CTRL-C to cancel the installation, or specify an alternate installation directory.
-If you accept the default install location, the installer displays “PREFIX=/home/<user>/anaconda<2 or 3>” and continues the installation.
+If you accept the default install location, the installer displays "PREFIX=/home/test/anaconda3" and continues the installation.
 It may take a few minutes to complete.
 We recommend you accept the default install location.
 Do not choose the path as /usr for the Anaconda/Miniconda installation.

 ```none
 Anaconda3 will now be installed into this location: